`The peculiar risk lay in the possibility of

 against the pale yellow of the sky.

-`Weena had been hugely delighted when I began to carry her,
+`Weena had been hugely delighted when I began

 but after a while she desired me to let her down, and ran along